SAP-samples/teched2022-AP260/exercises/ex3/README.md

 ## Stopping tickets from being transferred after redemption

 Let's now work on the transferability features.
 If you recall, only a valid (not redeemed) ticket shall be transferable to another user.
 Once redeemed, no more transfers should be accepted.
-We will first write two tests for this:
+We will first write two tests for this.
+Add the following tests after `add test "don't transferred after redemption"` in our test file:

 ```typescript
     it("Should mint a token and check that validity is true and transfer token to address2", async function () {